MacJoom/yootheme_phocacart/README.md

 3. Activate Child in Yootheme

-4. Follow YTP's [documentation for Dynamic Content](https://yootheme.com/support/yootheme-pro/joomla/dynamic-content), selecting the relevent CiviCRM entites as Custom Sources
+4. Follow YTP's [documentation for Dynamic Content](https://yootheme.com/support/yootheme-pro/joomla/dynamic-content), selecting the relevent PhocaCart entites as Custom Sources - Products only at the moment.

 > **It is recommended to use this only on test/dev sites until you are comfortable with, and understand, how it works**